-During FY2023, 4 AC meetings were convened.
-The Group Financial Controller attended all the meetings, while the external auditors (PKF-CAP LLP) and internal auditors respectively attended 4 and 3 of the meetings.
+During FY2024, 3 AC meetings were convened.
+The Group Financial Controller attended all the meetings, while the external and internal auditors attended 2 and 1 of the meetings respectively.

-The AC meets at least once a year with the internal auditors and external auditors without the presence of the management so that any concern and/or issue can be raised directly and privately.
-The last private session with the internal auditors and external auditors was held on 27 February 2024 to discuss, amongst other matters, the conduct of internal audit for FY2023 and audit of financial statements for the year ended 31 December 2023.
+The AC meets at least once a year with the internal and external auditors without the presence of the management so that any concern and/or issue can be raised directly and privately.